ThePJB/voxelgame/devlog.md

 todo next time make trees not terrible: pink noise & chunk crossing & not loading and meshing chunks for no reason please and thank you maybe pine trees on snow :)

+---

+meshing of water is fixed, no apply it to lighting of water so darkness happens and then try cloud blocks (or glass)

+freeze meshing and stuff until finished generating maybe lighting updates do it and something else idk

+handshake the chunks again

+pq for the queues

+tree dynamic range

+and extend block definitions to include solid what if we stored a float per vertex then light could be smooth we already put that much on gpu and materials could interact a certain way with it and it could fall off in a nice log curve or something

+voxel clouds